tritonlmk/Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of five convolution layers with 3x3 and 5x5 filter sizes and depths of 24, 36, 48 and 64 (model.py lines 18-24)
+My model consists of five convolution layers with 3x3 and 5x5 filter sizes and depths of 24, 36, 48 and 64 (model.py lines 101-123)
 Then it comes with the five fully connected layers.

-The model includes RELU layers(I also tried elu layers as an activation method, but the result seem to be no different) to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
-Then the picture is cropped using a Cropping2D layer just after the lambda layer, then it comes to the convolutional layer.
+The model includes RELU layers(I also tried elu layers as an activation method, but the result seem to be no different) to introduce nonlinearity (code line 101-117), and the data is normalized in the model using a Keras lambda layer (code line 105).
+Then the picture is cropped using a Cropping2D layer just after the lambda layer, then it comes to the convolutional layer (code line 106).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 113).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 41).
 The training and validation set are got by first randomly shuffle the original data and then pick 80% of them as an training set and 20% of them as the validation set.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 134).

 #### 4. Appropriate training data